 This method sets the vocabulary and DF data for this layer directly, instead of analyzing a dataset through 'adapt'.
 It should be used whenever the vocab (and optionally document frequency) information is already known.
-If vocabulary data is already present in the layer, this method will either replace it, if 'append' is set to False, or append to it (if 'append' is set to True).
+If vocabulary data is already present in the layer, this method will replace it.

 ||An array of string tokens.|